hugoalh/hugoalh/coding-guide/main.md

 [![Example of "texts-quake" when use of hard word wrap.](https://martin-ueding.de/posts/hard-vs-soft-line-wrap/vim-hard-narrow.png "Example of \"texts-quake\" when use of hard word wrap.")](https://martin-ueding.de/posts/hard-vs-soft-line-wrap)

-However, few of the markups are only support to have 256 characters per line, these are as exceptions, including but not limited to:
+However, few of the markups are only support to have maximum 256 characters per line, these are as exceptions, including but not limited to:

 - Properties (`.conf`).